Arsenal21/easy-https-redirection/https-redirection/readme.txt

 == Changelog ==

 = v1.9 =
+- WP Fastest Cache cache is automatically cleared when plugin settings are changed.
+This is to prevent "mixed content" warning from browsers.
 - Fixed rare conflict with WP Fastest Cache (thanks to emrevona).

 = v1.8 =